With Nothing Left To Sell, RadioShack Is Selling Itself To People

 In the nineties it was the outgrowth of Fry's Electronics.

 Radio Shack had been a division of the Tandy Corporation.
 Tandy had several major divisions, of which Radio Shack was merely one.
 Tandy made missteps, opening "The Incredible Universe" with a fair amount of fanfare and expense as a competitor to the ever-growing Fry's Electronics, only to screw it up.
-To add insult to injury, Fry's took over many of the locations and ran them profitably without even doing a real remodel on them for a decade, not e
+To add insult to injury, Fry's took over many of the locations and ran them profitably without even doing a real remodel on them for a decade, not even repainting the delivery trucks other than sticking a Fry's logo on the doors.

+Then they opened Tech America, as a new retail store to get rid of the excess fanfare that apparently didn't work for the Incredible Universe stores, but at least the one here was opened in the same strip mall as an existing Radio Shack, and on top of that they didn't do a good job of advertising what services the store offered.
+It was not even centrally located so geeks on the north or west sides of town had to drive 20-30 miles to get supplies.
+May as well mailorder them if that's the case, and then suddenly Tech America is competing with cheaper mailorder.

+Then they renamed Tandy Corporation to the Radio Shack Corporation and brought the cell phones in, when everyone was selling cell phones, and they renamed the Tech America stores to Radio Shack . com, only to close them a couple of years later.

 Re: (Score:2)